Upward Bound: New Opportunities, New Horizons

 The purpose of the Missouri State University TRIO Upward Bound Program is to assist students in developing the skills and motivation necessary to complete secondary education and to enroll and successfully complete a program of post-secondary education.

 The program is funded to serve 50 high school students from Central, Hillcrest and Parkview High Schools in the Springfield Public School District.

-There is also a TRIO Student Support Services (SSS) program that we here at MSU are proud to offer.
+There is also a TRIO Student Support Services (SSS) program at Missouri State University

 This TRIO Upward Bound Program is funded by the U.S. Department of Education and in part, by Missouri State University.